microsoft/vscode-docs/docs/remote/troubleshooting.md

 3. **Use your Docker ID to sign into Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
 See Docker issue [#935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.

-If you are still having trouble see the [Docker Desktop for Windows troubleshooting guide](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes).
+If you are still having trouble, see the [Docker Desktop for Windows troubleshooting guide](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes).

 ### Enabling file sharing in Docker Desktop

-The VS Code Remote - Containers extension can only automatically mount your source code into a container if your code is in a folder or drive shared with Docker.
+The VS Code [Remote - Containers](dhttps://aka.ms/vscode-remote/download/containers) extension can only automatically mount your source code into a container if your code is in a folder or drive shared with Docker.
 If you open a dev container from a non-shared location, the container will successfully start but the workspace will be empty.

 To change Docker's drive and folder sharing settings: